fifth-postulate/parser-combinators/articles/java-magazine/index.md

 - G: Hmmm, almost
 - D: What is wrong with it?
-- G: Well, what would you return when the you expect a number and the text is "banana"?
+- G: Well, what would you return when you expect a number and the text is "banana"?
 - D: Ah, I see.
 We are missing the possiblity to express a failure.
 Would this be better?

 ```kotlin
 (String) -> T?
 ```

-- G: Yes, this is a parser...
-But we can do better!
+- G: Yes, this is somewhat better...
+But we can do even better!
 - D: How?
 - G: What if we could combine functions with this "parser signature" in a way that they become bigger and better parsers?
 - D: Sounds great!
 How would we go about this?